tailoredapps/handout-client/README.md

 After installing, see `handout --help` for a list of options and usage information.

 # Configuration
 Handout will look in `~/.handoutrc` for default values.
-This file must be formatted .json style and can contain defaults for values such as `username`, `keyfile` etc.
+This file must be formatted .json style and can contain defaults for values such as `username`, `keyfile` etc. For a list of supported values see `defaults.json`.

 ## Example .handoutrc File
 ```